drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Pretrained model performance

 As with videos, metrics for camera trap tasks are highly dataset-dependent and can vary widely based on deployment context and class balance.
-Here, we report some illustrative metrics for Zamba's pretrained image model `lila.science` using holdout validation.
+Here, we report some illustrative metrics for Zamba's pretrained image model `lila.science` using holdout validation.[^footnote-image-benchmarking]

+[^footnote-image-benchmarking]: Again, it is difficult to report meaningful comparisons to other tools or study results due to the lack of standard benchmark datasets.
+Additionally, model performance on the same dataset can depend on particular implementation details of a given model, like the specific supported class labels.
+We encourage users to evaluate models on their own data.
+Additionally, Zamba supports fine-tuning custom models which can often be the best choice for achieving strong performance.

 The holdout set reported here contains 449,263 randomly sampled observations held out from training.
 Splits were performed on a transect-by-transect basis[^footnote-image-transect] while ensuring at least one transect representing each label class is present in all splits.
 The holdout set is highly unbalanced, with a exponential-like distribution of class sizes.
 [Figure %s](#fig:image-class-obs-ecdf) shows an empirical cumulative distribution function (ECDF) of the number of observations in each class.